 The nominee structures used are consistent with best practice around the world for early-stage investing and online private equity investments including the Seedrs Nominee structure in the UK and the SeedInvest Special Purpose Vehicles in the USA.

-Sign up for a free guided demo of Orchestra here.
+Get a free guided demo of Orchestra here